How to apply?

 I was not hired for a specific position.
 Will I be considered for other jobs at the Franklin County Sheriff’s Office?

-- We would be happy to consider your application again; if you are applying for the same position, we only accept applications once per calendar year.
+• We would be happy to consider your application again; if you are applying for the same position, we only accept applications once every six (6) months.

 What’s the best way to stay updated on job opportunities at the Franklin County Sheriff’s Office?